-Upon arriving, it’s hard not to be inspired as you make your way up the long driveway past the wooden cross erected in memory of Father Junipero Serra to this magnificent 1786 landmark with its Earthy Yellow colored columns and lush flower filled gardens.
+Upon arriving at Mission Santa Barbara, it’s hard not to be inspired as you make your way up the long driveway past the wooden cross erected in memory of Father Junipero Serra to this magnificent 1786 landmark with its Earthy Yellow-colored columns and lush flower-filled gardens.

 Mission Santa Barbara History

 Also known as the “Queen of the Missions for its Graceful Beauty,” the Mission is one of the 21 Franciscan missions in California.
-The prior nine to the Santa Barbara version were founded by Padre Serra, who had always planned to make this one his 10th, but sadly passed away two years prior to its creation.
+The prior nine to the Santa Barbara version was founded by Padre Serra, who had always planned to make this one his 10th but sadly passed away two years before its creation.

-Today the Mission still serves as a place of worship, but is groomed to display the relics of the past, and is also open to the public and offers tours on a daily basis.
-Self-guided tours may be taken daily from 9 am to 5 pm and docent-led tours may be arranged by appointment.
+Today the Mission still serves as a place of worship but is groomed to display the relics of the past, and is also open to the public and offers tours daily.
+Self-guided tours may be taken daily from 9 am to 5 pm, and docent-led tours may be arranged by appointment.

 Things To Do Mission Santa Barbara

 The interior of the Mission draws the biggest crowds, so you can escape the masses by wandering outside the flower-scented Sacred Garden.
-The garden is bursting with interesting cacti and succulents, but once was a working area of the inhabitants of the mission.
+The garden is bursting with exciting cacti and succulents, but once was a working area of the inhabitants of the Mission.

 Mission Santa Barbara Art Collection

-Directly, across the street from the Mission is over 1,000 rose bushes groomed as an offering to the Chumash Indians for the labor they performed for the padres.
-It provides a perfect setting for a picnic, pictures, or just to relax.
+Directly across the street from the Mission is over 1,000 rose bushes groomed as an offering to the Chumash Indians for the labor they performed for the Padres.
+It provides a perfect setting for a picnic, pictures, or relaxation.

-Mission Santa Barbara serves a reminder to the path of the padres in California history and is one of the best preserved in the California mission chain.
-So a visit to this amazing place should not be overlooked.
+Mission Santa Barbara serves as a reminder of the path of the Padres in California history and is one of the best-preserved in the California mission chain.
+So a visit to this fantastic place should not be overlooked.

-Plan on spending about two hours visiting the mission and its beautiful grounds.
-For a modest charge, a ninety minute guided tour is offered on Thursdays & Fridays at 11:00 am, Saturday at 10:30 am.
+Plan on spending about two hours visiting the Mission and its beautiful grounds.
+For a modest charge, a ninety-minute guided tour is offered on Thursdays & Fridays at 11:00 am and on Saturdays at 10:30 am.